The pro bono work we offer through our community engagement strategy is integral to the values we share as a community law firm.

 “Martin Searle Solicitors free advice gives carers an opportunity to seek a specialist’s opinion.
 We really value their experience and expertise.” – Carers Centre, Brighton & Hove

-The employment law team provide free legal surgeries in Redhill, Surrey, to help people with mental health issues, stay in work or leave with a satisfactory Settlement Agreement.
+Our Employment Law Team provide free telephone legal surgeries to help people with mental health issues stay in work or leave with a satisfactory Settlement Agreement.

-“As a local charity providing employment support to clients experiencing mental health challenges Fiona and Stuart have been a vital service for us and our clients when wanting to understand employment rights.
+“As a local charity providing employment support to clients experiencing mental health challenges, Martin Searle Solicitors have been a vital service for us and our clients when wanting to understand employment rights.
 They are always happy to provide fast detailed specialist advice and they truly enhance the service that we provide.” – Judy Corney, ESRA

 We support specific projects such as the Learning Disabilities Carers’ Meetings and popular update sessions for the public at Carers’ Rights events.